Prompt Sapper: A LLM-Empowered Production Tool for Building AI Chains: Background and Related Work

-However, these approaches only work for simple tasks.
-Complex tasks that involve multiple steps still yield poor or unsatisfactory performance.
+Later on, researchers gradually find that while a one-round conversation with LLM may work well for simple tasks, more intricate tasks that involve multiple steps and nuances requires extra considerations, without which the output of LLM may deviate from expectations, leading to suboptimal or unsatisfactory responses.
 As a result, the idea of AI chains has emerged.
 Rather than asking LLMs to split tasks or think aloud the process, people can be involved in the loop to break down tasks into smaller, simpler ones, and then ask the model to summarize the output of each module.
 PromptChainer, proposed by Wu et al.~\cite{wu2022promptchainer}, enables users to break down a complex task into several simple tasks using flow-chart based visual programming, and then chain these tasks and prompts together.
-Their concurrent work, AI chains\cite{wu2022ai}, further demonstrates the necessity of chaining prompts instead of relying on one-round prompts, which largely enhances the quality of response and promotes transparency, controllability, and collaboration.
+Their concurrent work, AI chains~\cite{wu2022ai}, further demonstrates the necessity of chaining prompts instead of relying on one-round prompts, which largely enhances the quality of response and promotes transparency, controllability, and collaboration.
 Levine et al.~\cite{levine2022standing} proposed using multiple calls on frozen LLMs to complete complex tasks, and a large amount of research has found that task decomposition can enhance the reasoning ability of foundation models and enable them to complete more challenging problems.
 However, existing attempts are either task-specific, limited to a single LLM, or lack of flexibility.
-While Chatgpt Plugin~\cite{chatgptplugin} enables the collaboration between different models, it falls short of its reusability issue.
+ChatGPT Plugins~\cite{chatgptplugin} empower GPT to seamlessly integrate with other plugins or models, providing real-time access to information, computational capabilities, and third-party services (like BrowserOp for browsing webpages, Code Runner for immediate code execution).
+It treats LLMs as central controllers, planning and executing the workflow autonomously.
+However, the inherent unpredictability of the model means outcomes can vary with each run, potentially compromising its repeatability and consistency, and the users thus lose control over the models.

 Moreover, a systematic AI chain methodology is missing in the new era of foundation models.